abidakun1/SchemaFinder/README.md

 # SchemaFinder

-Extract GraphQL queries, mutations, and schemas from JavaScript files and live endpoints — optimized for js auditing, bug hunter, and recon.
+A Node.js CLI tool to extract GraphQL queries, mutations, and schemas from JavaScript code files and live endpoints - optimized for JS auditing and recon.
+Inspired by [LinkFinder](https://github.com/GerbenJavado/LinkFinder)